cunybpl/nycet_pnp/src/content/guides/soos/chilled-water-supply-temperature-reset.md

 ## Algorithm for the Sequence of Operation

-The general CHWST reset algorithm is described in the ASHRAE handbook, “2019 ASHRAE HVAC – Applications”.
-The algorithm is implemented differently depending on the input control variable: OAT, cooling coil valve position, or chilled water return temperature.
+The general CHWST reset algorithm is described in the ASHRAE handbook, “2019 ASHRAE HVAC – Applications.”[^1] The algorithm is implemented differently depending on the input control variable: OAT, cooling coil valve position, or chilled water return temperature.

-## Outdoor Air Temperature Reset
+### Outdoor Air Temperature Reset

 The general algorithm employed when OAT is the input variable is depicted in Figure 2.
 The proportional control during moderate temperatures (in this case between 60°F and 80°F) is set by the commissioning agent and generally aligns with the supply air temperature reset for the AHUs served by the central cooling plant.
 The upper bound of 54°F ensures sufficient dehumidification at moderate OAT and cooling loads.
 The lower bound of 44°F also ensures dehumidification at higher cooling loads and may reflect the lowest water temperature achievable by the chilled water plant.

 figure 2

-## Cooling Coil Valve Position
+### Cooling Coil Valve Position

-CHWST setpoint can also be modulated in proportion to the to the average position of the cooling coil valves or a Trim and Response control to step up and step down the CHWST setpoint (Taylor, 2013).
-The number of chilled water valves greater than 90% open, (i.e., the number of “requests”) determines the size of the increment to be made to CHWST setpoint.
+CHWST setpoint can also be modulated in proportion to the to the average position of the cooling coil valves or a Trim and Response control to step up and step down the CHWST setpoint.[^2] The number of chilled water valves greater than 90% open, (i.e., the number of “requests”) determines the size of the increment to be made to CHWST setpoint.
 One request might lead to a 1°F setpoint increase, while three requests might lead to a 3°F change.
 No requests lead to a Trim action, whereupon the setpoint is decreased by a fixed increment.
 The Trim and Response control algorithm allows for a rapid increase in CHWST and a gradual reduction, which avoids unstable cycling of the chiller system.
 Cooling coil valve position is the preferred input control variable (over OAT) for variable speed pumping systems (both primary and primary-secondary).
-As discussed by Taylor (2013), using cooling coil valve position as the input allows for integrated control of the CHWST reset SOO with the differential pressure reset SOO, while also minimizing the risk of insufficient dehumidification by the cooling coils.
+As discussed by Taylor (2013), using cooling coil valve position as the input allows for integrated control of the CHWST reset SOO with the differential pressure reset SOO, while also minimizing the risk of insufficient dehumidification by the cooling coils.[^2]

 Figure 3 shows how the algorithm works when the number of cooling coil valves is used as the input variable.
 The more cooling coil valves that are greater than 90% open, the lower the ChWST setpoint becomes.

 figure 3

-## Chilled Water Return Temperature
+### Chilled Water Return Temperature

 Chilled water return temperature (CHWRT) is the third possible input variable.
 The temperature differential (∆t) between the CHWRT and the CHWST is maintained to at least 25% of the design ∆t of the system.
-The use of ∆t as a control input might be found in primary-secondary chilled loop systems with constant speed primary pumps, where “low ∆t syndrome” is to be avoided (see Taylor 2002 for a detailed discussion on low ∆t).
+The use of ∆t as a control input might be found in primary-secondary chilled loop systems with constant speed primary pumps, where “low ∆t syndrome” is to be avoided (see Taylor 2002 for a detailed discussion on low ∆t).[^3]

 ## Key Values Needed to Assess Energy Consumption

 The energy savings from CHWST reset comes from reducing the amount of electrical energy that is needed to run the central cooling plant to meet the CHWST setpoint.
-Figure 4 shows modeled chiller performance curves for CHWST reset (Katipamula et al., 2007).
-Note that the multiple curves represent different cooling loads; below 80°F, the curves drop (i.e., show increased efficiency).
+Figure 4 shows modeled chiller performance curves for CHWST reset.[^4] Note that the multiple curves represent different cooling loads; below 80°F, the curves drop (i.e., show increased efficiency).

 figure 4